 The College requires all recognized student organizations to abide by federal, state, and local laws, and College regulations.
 The College may become involved in the off-campus conduct of students when such conduct is determined to violate the law.
 The Pitzer College Code of Student Conduct Special Powers policy states that the College reserves the right to impose sanctions against students for conduct that may violate any federal, state, or local law on or off campus, even though such crimes may also be tried in the local courts.
-The Special Powers policy is outlined in the Pitzer College Student Handbook, which can be found here: https://www.pitzer.edu/student-life/student-handbook/.
+The Special Powers policy is outlined in the Pitzer College Student Handbook, of which the current academic year's version can be found via the drop-down menu on the Pitzer catalog website: https://catalog.pitzer.edu/index.php